 - a.
-Use the configuration files in Appendix C and apply it to BBX1, SWX1 and SWX2 - b.
+Use the configuration files in Appendix C and apply it to all four switches. - b.
 What is the main difference between the configurations for the backbone switch and the edge switches? - c.
 Verify port roles and status on BBX1, SWX1 and SWX2: